You’re writing a book. You’ve completed a draft, and emailed it to your editor. It comes back, with lots of suggestions

 What if You Can’t Afford an Editor?

 There’s no shame in that.
 Nor do you necessarily need or want an editor.
 Look, currently I’m writing some short stories under a pen name.
 (Erotica.)
 They’re around 5,000 words each ebook.
 Do I want an editor for them?
 Hell no. I can do it myself – revise, line edit and proof.
 These are shorts, written for a specific audience.
 If readers start quibbling about editing when they’re reading erotica, the ebooks have bigger problems than a few typos.

 In indie publication, professional editing is nice, but you can do a lot of editing yourself.
 Or you can trade editing with another writer.

 If You Must Say “No” to an Editorial Suggestion…

-When you hire an editor, or find yourself edited by an editor at a publishing house, do your best to comply to editorial comments.
+When you hire an editor, or find yourself edited by an editor at a publishing house, do your best to comply with editorial queries and notes.
 But don’t be too ready to change anything in your novel on an editor’s say-so: it’s your name on the book, so stand up for yourself. 🙂

 Over the years, I’ve said “no” to mainstream publishers’ editors’ demands and suggestions.
 The key when you reject something, is to be totally professional.
 Explain as much as you need to, but don’t over-explain.
 As we’ve said, your name is on the book.

 Writing a book is an accomplishment.
 Surviving your edits builds your character.
 It’s an editor’s job to make your book better, and most editors are wonderful, so enjoy your edits. 🙂